MattMeadows/Basket-Demo/README.md

 ## Getting Started

-The application is built webpack configs and makes use of Typescript for type checking components
+The application is built with:

+- Webpack
+- React
+- React Context & Localstorage
+- Typescript
+- Tailwind CSS

 From the root of the project run: